janssen70/datacollection/wsl/README.md

 ## Connectivity check
-**Important:** One gotcha is that despite the mirroring, he Linux side is not reachableon the Windows side using the external IP address.
-You need to use localhost/127.0.0.1 instead.
+**Important:** One gotcha is that despite the mirroring, he Linux side is not reachable on the Windows side using the external IP address.
+You need to use 127.0.0.1 (localhost) instead.
 From other machines however, one can reach the services running in the WSL Linux without problem, using the IP address of the Windows host.
-The following steps provide a high-level howto, you will need the Windows machine itself and another device, to test the network connection into WSL.

-Do a basic connectivity check directly after install so that we can rule this part out later.
-On Ubuntu, we can use Python to start an ad-hoc webserver on whatever port we like.
+Do a basic connectivity check directly after install so that we can rule out this part later.
+On Ubuntu, use Python to start an ad-hoc webserver on port 5080.
 ```
 python3 -m http.server -b 0.0.0.0 5080
 ```